Celebrating Women on International Women’s Day

 So, let’s start celebrating women.

-National Women’s Day is March 8th
+International Women’s Day is Celebrated on March 8th

 There are many 2019 iconic women to celebrate.
 But these women don’t just hail from the present day.
 Many of them paved the way toward the lives women are able to have today.
 In our minds, they’re heroes.